 Giving feels good biologically.
 The deep fulfilment and satisfaction that comes from giving has been proven by a scientific study, which showed donating to charity increased activity in the pleasure-related areas of the brain.

 Knowing that you’re contributing to a wider cause that could positively improve someone’s life is a good feeling.
-With so much negativity in the world ambushing us on a daily basis, it’s nice to feel like you’re taking control back and counteracting some of this by inputting some good energy back into it.
+There is so much negativity in the world ambushing us on a daily basis.
+It’s nice to feel like you’re taking control back.
+And by counteracting some of this by inputting some good energy back into it.

-You’re also helping to take control of your own mood and emotions, by creating a positive event that reroutes your feelings into something that can only have a good outcome.
+You’re also helping to take control of your own mood and emotions.
+Creating a positive event that reroutes your feelings into something that can only have a good outcome.
 Not only that, but it also gives you something to focus on outside of your emotions.

 Going back to the scientific study mentioned earlier, giving is also often attributed to low depression rates due to the feeling of self-worth it provides donors with.
 As it triggers the same chemicals in the brain that are associated with happiness and love, it is great for your mental well-being.